michel-pi/ProcessMemoryUtilities.Net/README.md

 ## NuGet

-I am currently recovering my NuGet account for which i lost the 2-factor-authentication.
-You can get the current version from the [Github Package Registry](https://github.com/michel-pi/ProcessMemoryUtilities.Net/packages/20404 "ProcessMemoryUtilities.Net Github Package").

-    Install-Package ProcessMemoryUtilities.Net

-This library is also available in the [Github Package Registry](https://github.com/michel-pi/ProcessMemoryUtilities.Net/packages/20404 "ProcessMemoryUtilities.Net Github Package").
+This library is available in the [NuGet Gallery](https://www.nuget.org/packages/ProcessMemoryUtilities.Net/).

 ## Features